This post may contain affiliate links, which help keep this content free. (Full disclosure)

 I use this recipe as a base for all my other sugar-free cheesecake recipes!
 After you’ve tried the classic version, below are some other variations you can make.
 You can also find more keto dessert recipes here.

 Tools To Make Sugar-Free Cheesecake

-- Hand Mixer – My go-to for keto baking recipes!
+- Hand Mixer – My go-to for keto baking recipes, including my favorite keto cookies!
 The variable speed is particularly useful for cheesecake, where you don’t want the speed too high, and I love that it has built-in storage for all the attachments.